matthewlee22/cs188-cabinet-door-project/README.md

 data-loading → training → checkpoint pipeline, not to produce a policy that can reliably solve the task.

+#### [Note: The instructions below in this step don't work since they refer to a non-existent file.
+I cloned the Diffusion Policy repo into the cabinet_door_project directory and added the missing yaml.
+However, I recommend just ignoring the instructions here since you'll still probably run into a bunch of dependency errors when trying to run the code, and I couldn't get meaningful results after finally getting it to run.
+Instead, you can try to implement the model yourself over the starter code, which is what I'm attempting as well, or you can maybe look into the other suggested solutions.]

 For a policy that actually works, use one of the official training repos:

 ```bash